- Would you like to listen in?

 What we want to talk about today is, what if we’re not SuperFastBusiness, you know?
 What if we’ve been listening to the podcasts, and we’ve been paying money to someone to do our SEO, but we’re not exactly sure what the SEO is doing, and we don’t know how to tell if the results are good or bad, or if they could be better?

 The typical agency approach

 Gert: Exactly.
 Thanks, James.
-This is such a great point to bring up, because I would suggest 90 percent of our clients who contact us on the first time, and when I ask them about what they did in SEO before that, they pretty much tell me they don’t really know what their agency is doing, what is being done on SEO, and if it really yields great results.
-And this comes back to a traditional approach of SEO agencies of doing an initial briefing with clients, setting everything up and then sending a monthly reporting and keeping touch points with clients to a minimum to increase their margins, okay?
+This is such a great point to bring up because I would suggest 90 percent of our clients who contact us the first time, and when I ask them about what they did in SEO before that, they pretty much tell me they don’t really know what their agency is doing, what is being done on SEO, and if it really yields great results.
+And this comes back to a traditional approach of SEO agencies of doing an initial briefing with clients, setting everything up, and then sending a monthly report and keeping touch points with clients to a minimum to increase their margins, okay?